 For example: High priority is only used when a customer is blocked from using the product or there is X amount of business revenue affected.

-The more concrete a criteria for defining priority and needed info per Issue type, the easier it will be to distribute planning of projects and prioritize work that needs to be done without conflict of what needs to be worked on, in what priority.
+The more concrete a criteria for defining order and priority and needed info per Issue type, the easier it will be to distribute planning of projects and prioritize work that needs to be done without conflict of what needs to be worked on, in what priority.

 Use Issue Templates for Common Issue Types